NDAK16009U Visualisation (Vis)

-MSc Programme in Computer Science w. a minor subject
+MSc Programme in Computer Science with a minor subject

-The course introduces participants to visualization: use of interactive visual representations to help people understand and analyse data.
-Visualization is central to data-intensive science, business and intelligence analysis, for exploratory data analysis, and for clearly communicating findings in data.
+The course introduces participants to visualisation: the use of interactive visual representations to help people understand and analyse data.
+Visualisation is central to data-intensive science, business and intelligence analysis, for exploratory data analysis, and for clearly communicating findings in data.

-Participants will learn about the foundations of information visualization and techniques for visually representing different types of data and for supporting different tasks.
-Students will learn through a practical problem-driven approach to analyse, design, and build visualizations.
-In particular, through weekly exercises, the course will provide hands-on experience with creating interactive visualizations for the web.
-The course also emphasizes the theoretical foundations of visualizations and includes considerations about current challenges in information visualization research.
+Participants will learn about the foundations of information visualisation and techniques for visually representing different types of data and for supporting different tasks.
+Students will learn through a practical problem-driven approach to analyse, design, and build visualisations.
+In particular, through weekly exercises, the course will provide hands-on experience with creating interactive visualisations for the web.
+The course also emphasises the theoretical foundations of visualisations and includes considerations about current challenges in information visualisation research.

-- Fundamental visualization and interaction techniques for different data types
+- Fundamental visualisation and interaction techniques for different data types

-- Methods and frameworks for analyzing and designing visualizations
+- Methods and frameworks for analysing and designing visualisations

-- Designing a visualization that effectively supports a particular task
+- Designing a visualisation that effectively supports a particular task

-- Visualizing data types such as graphs, trees, matrices, and maps
+- Visualising data types such as graphs, trees, matrices, and maps

-- Reasoning about and justifying the application of visualization to a problem in a particular domain
+- Reasoning about and justifying the application of visualisation to a problem in a particular domain

 See Absalon for a list of course literature.